- Chart

 Core Business Areas

-- Equity Investments: While primarily a debt investor, Fidus may also take minority equity positions in its portfolio companies, often as part of a broader debt financing package.
+- Equity Investments: While primarily focused on debt, Fidus also makes opportunistic equity investments, often as part of a debt financing package.
+These equity positions can include common stock, preferred stock, warrants, or other equity instruments.

 Leadership and Structure